denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ```

 The attractiveness of variadic arguments is based on their variadic nature.
 There is no need to define another function with named arguments to call the  C _printf_ (or any other variadic function) with them as variadic.
 However, in Java, a call to the variadic function makes developers prepare in advance -- it is necessary to create a descriptor for each possible variadic argument combination, as well as create a method handle from a newly created descriptor.
-So, the assumption that the following code should've worked is false:
+So, the following code will fail:
 ```java
 (int) printfHandle.invoke(namedArg, nameVararg); // method type: (MemorySegment,MemorySegment,Void)int
 (int) printfHandle.invoke(namedArg); // method type: (MemorySegment,Void,Void)int